top of page

 Brian Van Brunt, EdD

-Brian Van Brunt, Ed.D., has served as the assistant deputy director for training at Secure Community Network and is the lead content expert for InterACCT, the International Association for CARE and Threat Teams.
+In addition to his work with DPrep, Brian Van Brunt, Ed.D., is the Institutional Equity and Title VI Coordinator within the Office of Equal Opportunity and Affirmative Action/Title IX at Vassar College.
+He has served as the assistant deputy director for training at Secure Community Network and is the lead content expert for InterACCT, the International Association for CARE and Threat Teams.
 Formerly a partner with TNG and the president of NABITA, the National Association for Behavioral Intervention and Threat Assessment, Brian has provided consulting services to schools, colleges, and universities across the country and abroad on a wide variety of topics related to threat assessment, student mental health, counseling, campus violence, and behavioral intervention.

-He has reached well over 150,000 individual staff and faculty at schools, colleges and workplaces across the country through on-site and virtual trainings, and remote, asynchronous training modules on violence, mental health, and suicide prevention.
-Brian has taught at a number of universities and colleges over his career.
+He has reached well over 150,000 staff and faculty at schools, colleges, and workplaces across the country through on-site and virtual trainings, as well as remote, asynchronous training modules on violence, mental health, and suicide prevention.
+Brian has taught at several universities and colleges throughout his career.
 He has offered classes in counseling theory, ethics, program evaluation, statistics, and sociology for both graduate and undergraduate students.
-He has served as the director of counseling at New England College and Western Kentucky University and a graduate professor at the University of Toledo.
+He has served as the director of counseling at New England College and Western Kentucky University and as a graduate professor at the University of Toledo.

 Brian is a regular speaker for academic conferences around the world.
 He has presented at dozens of workshops with the American College Counseling Association (ACCA), Association of Student Conduct Administrators (ASCA), National Association of Forensic Counselors (NAFC), American College Personal Association (ACPA), Association of University College Counseling Center Directors (AUCCCD), Student Affairs Administrators in Higher Education (NASPA), and the European Congress on Violence in Clinical Psychiatry (OUD).